-Triple berry cobbler is a very easy recipe to showcase all of those beautiful summer berries!
+This Triple Berry Cobbler is a very easy recipe to showcase all of the beautiful summer berries!
 Strawberries, blueberries, and raspberries are the stars in this simple cobbler that bakes in a cast iron skillet!

 You guys, I have all of this time on my hands all of a sudden and I barely know what to do with myself!
 You may or may not know that I am a private chef in my real world job.
 I am very much in love with the job.
 But since February, I have not had a co-worker which means I pretty much have not had a day off in over three months.
 But a few weeks ago I finally found a fabulous assistant and now that she is almost completely trained, I am able to take two whole days off a week.
 It feels very luxurious!
 It also means that I have all of this time to spend with my husband and to work on recipes for the blog.
 Hallelujah!